Cushie Butterfield: Recordings

 Owen Brannigan (1908–73) was one of England's most popular bass singers in his day.
 His E.P.
 Folk Songs From Northumbria (ref 7EG 8551) included Cushie Butterfield together with six other titles and a YouTube recording is available.

-Brendan Grace had a number 1 hit with the song in 1975.
+Brendan Grace had a number 3 hit with the song in 1975.
 His version is often associated with being amongst the most popular.

+Sting, a Tyneside native, recorded a version in 1991 on For Our Children, a charity album produced by Disney to raise awareness of HIV/AIDS.

 Punk band Gingersfarne released a "badpunk" version of the song as the A-side to their 2017 third EP A Fishy Butter Dish which features a "cursed image" of Brannigan as the cover art.